matthewlouisdavisBioStat/TSSSr/README.md

 - mnist_test_performance.RData contains data for the final performance metrics of the CNN.
 - PredictedVsObserved.xlsx contains all of the out-of-sample predictions and actual values on the MNIST test set.
 - TuningHistory.xlsx provides the exhaustive history of grid points evaluated and associated performance when tuning in asynchronous parallel.

+# Data
+- bs.RData provides box scores for NBA 2010-2022.
+- game_logs_2010_2022.RData provides game logs for NBA 2010-2022.
+- mnist_test_conv.RData provides a recipe of MNIST test data, in long form.
+- mnist_train_conv.RData provides a recipe of MNIST training data, in long form.
+- Recipes for ames, hnscc, and microbiome are eponymous.